Skip to main content

 She has over ten (10)years experience in banking, worked with banks such as Barclays Bank (now ABSA), erstwhile Intercontinental Bank Ghana Ltd and also Access Bank Ghana ltd.

 She has been an entrepreneur over the past eight (8) years venturing into variety of trades and ecommerce.
-She has travelled the world over from USA, UK, Turkey ,Germany, Italy, France, UAE among others and currently based in Toronto, Canada.
-As a result she has a diverse intercultural relationship with the International World and would love to take Africa to the world.
+She has travelled the world over from USA, UK, Turkey ,Germany, France, UAE among others and currently based in Toronto, Canada.

-It is her dream that in few years, the African Products & Markets shall become an alternative choice and produced on larger scales in Developed Countries.
-We must empower our entrepreneurs now.
+It is her dream that in few years, the African Creatives, Products & Markets shall become an alternative choice and produced on larger scales in Developed Countries.
+We must empower our creatives and entrepreneurs now.

-You cannot remain who you are, poverty is not an option, fight hard and grab your opportunities they are within reach.
+You cannot remain who you are, poverty is not an option, work hard and grab your opportunities they are within reach.

 We need to change the narrative now!
-We must show our African entrepreneurs and their capabilities.
+We must spotlight our African/Black creatives, craftsmen, artists cultural practitioners and entrepreneurs.

 Jyoti Rathee is a visionary event planner with over 12 years of project management experience, lending a flair for meticulous execution and bringing complex, meaningful events to life.
 Having successfully contributed to events like TEDx Centreville-Chicopee Youth, an event that empowered young minds with transformative ideas, She is now channeling expertise into the International African Arts, Crafts & Culture Fair (IAACCF).
 This upcoming fair will serve as a significant platform for showcasing African arts, crafts, and entrepreneurial spirit.